yalland-ubi/yalland-docs/contracts-design.md

 Thus, the wealthier and more successful Alice, Philanthropist and Speculator through natural market mechanisms, support Bob in difficult times.
 The whole process takes place without unnecessary intermediaries in the person of the state.
 ## Roles
 - **Yalland UBI program member** - a unique person who has proved that he is a unique person and receives YALL tokens for the purchase of goods and services;
-- **Verifiers** - association of non-profit organizations and foundations that confirm the uniqueness of people in the program and their right to receive UBI in YALL tokens;
+- **Verifiers** - association of non-profit organizations, foundations  and notaries that confirm the uniqueness of people in the program and their right to receive UBI in YALL tokens;
 - **Delegators** -  YST token holders, which elect Verifiers by voting, upgrade smart contracts and change their parameters.

 ## Tokens Overview